dahliamalkhi/dahliamalkhi.github.io/_posts/2020-12-25-what-they-didnt-teach-you-in-streamlet.md

 **Model**: Streamlet is a protocol for the partially synchronous and authenticated settings.
 The system consists of n=3f+1 known validators, up to f of which may be Byzantine and the rest are honest.
 The network has an unknown global stabilization time (GST), after which there is a known duration Δ (measured in units called rounds) that bounds all transmission delays between honest validators.

 **Blocks and Notarization**: Streamlet is an epoch-by-epoch protocol with a known designated leader per epoch.
 In each epoch a leader broadcasts a proposed block carrying transactions, and a hash of the prefix of the extended chain.
-Once a validator observes 2f+1 votes per block (quorum certificate) it considers this block as a notarized.
+Once a validator observes 2f+1 votes per block (quorum certificate) it considers this block notarized.

 **Longest Chain and Casting Votes**: Every honest validator maintains the longest notarized chain(s) that it knows.